ClimateWorks Foundation: Partnerships and donors

-The ClimateWorks Foundation has been partnered with other organizations, through single time donations and continued sponsorship.
-For example, the Oak foundation has funded the ClimateWorks foundation with $75 million for the development of "responsible global and local governance mechanisms, which will have important ramifications socially as well as environmentally."
-ClimateWorks has been founded mainly by the Hewlett & Packard Foundation and the McKnight Foundation located in Minnesota.
+ClimateWorks Foundation has partnered with other organizations through one-time donations and continued sponsorship.
+For example, the Oak Foundation has funded ClimateWorks Foundation with $75 million for the development of "responsible global and local governance mechanisms, which will have important ramifications socially as well as environmentally."

+ClimateWorks Foundation is funded mainly by the Hewlett Foundation, Packard Foundation, and the McKnight Foundation located in Minnesota.

-ClimateWorks has provided funding to Greenpeace India; along with funding from Greenpeace international, ClimateWorks grants composed about 30% of the organization's funding in June 2015.
-The foundation also funded around $170 million to the Energy Foundation and $1,520,000 to Green tech.
+ClimateWorks Foundation has provided funding to Greenpeace India, along with funding from Greenpeace international.
+ClimateWorks Foundation grants composed about 30% of the organization's funding in June 2015.

+The organization also funded around $170 million to the Energy Foundation and $1,520,000 to Green Tech.